ca0v/ol3-lab/poc/README.md

 ![Rough Draft](./assets/draft.gif)

+## TODO
+* Illustrate how mass that crosses a tile boundary is detected and handled and why it requires the unfortunate overhead of running FID queries.

 ## Problem
-Rendering a large number of feature is impractical.
-A a system is needed for determining when to fetch "count" and when to fetch the actual features.
-A clustering strategy for determining when to render an approximation of the features and when to render the actual features is needed.
+Rendering a large number of features is impractical in terms of the overhead in acquiring that much data, storing it on the client and rendering it on a canvas.
+Vector Tiles overcome all of these issues and are a prefered solution, but are not always an option.
+A system is needed for determining when to fetch "count" and when to fetch the actual features along with a clustering strategy for determining when to render an approximation of the features and when to render the actual features.

 ## Cient Side Solutions
 Existing client-side clustering strategies rely on having the underlying geometry and testing for proximity, basically buffering around a feature, testing for any unclustered neighbors and putting them all in the same cluster.
 This strategy only works when all the features are loaded in the current viewport.